 Aperçu is a sans-serif typeface designed by Brighton based studio The Entente.
 It was started in December 2009, and has been trialled and tested through a number of design commissions taken on by The Entente through 2010.
 The conceit behind Aperçu was to create a synopsis or amalgamation of classic realist typefaces: Johnston, Gill Sans, Neuzeit & Franklin Gothic.

-Calibre is a geometric neo-grotesque, inspired by the rationality of Aldo Novarese’s seldom seen Recta.
+A geometric neo-grotesque, Calibre inspired by the rationality of Aldo Novarese’s seldom seen Recta.
 The now-defunct Nebiolo foundry released Recta in the late ’50s, designed by a team lead by Aldo Novarese.
 Like Novarese’s Microgramma & Forma, Recta seems to be an attempt to rationalise the genre.
 Unfortunately it’s marred by over optical correction and awkward branching—neither smooth nor sharp.
 However, Recta’s rationalisation of the neo-grotesque genre appealed to me and was a logical starting point for Calibre.

 You can read a long and extremely interesting essay on the creation of Calibre, and it’s counterpart, Metric by clicking here.

 An elegant modern typeface with a subtle monoline appearance.
 The simplicity of the design creates clean forms best suited to identity, editorial and advertising uses.

 Supria Sans and Supria Sans Condensed is an extended family of 36 fonts designed by Hannes von Döhren.
 It contains two widths, six weights and three styles, including the curvy, feminine Italic as well as the more conventional Oblique.
 Although it is inspired by the utilitarian clarity of Swiss type design, subtle curves and fine detailing impart a more playful character to the whole Supria Sans family.